battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - Evaluating Ingestion systems
     - Consideration for Ingestion
         - What are the use cases for the data I'm ingesting?
-Can I reused this data rather than create multiple version fo the same dataset?
+        - Can I reused this data rather than create multiple version fo the same dataset?
-        - Are the system generating and ingesting the data reliably? is the data avaialble when I need it?
+        - Are the system generating and ingesting the data reliably? is the data available when I need it?
-        - What is the data setination after ingestion?
+        - What is the data destination after ingestion?
         - How Frequently will I need to access the data?
         - In what volume will the data typically arrive?
         - What format is the data in?
 Can my downstream storage and transformation systesm handle this format?